Interview: Jonathan Jackson

 Do you write the songs and then take them to the other two members of the band?

 “I write most of the songs on my own and then take them to Richard and Dan.
-At that point we come together in a very collaborative way and try to figure out how to bring these songs to life and what kind of album or EP we want to make.
-We than really hammer out the arrangements together, that’s a completely collaborative affair in terms of trying to take the skeletal structure of the song and bring it to life in context of the band.”
+At that point, we come together in a very collaborative way and try to figure out how to bring these songs to life and what kind of album or EP we want to make.
+We then really hammer out the arrangements together, that’s a completely collaborative affair in terms of trying to take the skeletal structure of the song and bring it to life in the context of the band.”

 Does their initial reaction ever surprise you?

 “Absolutely, that happens all the time.
 I’m always surprised by what the guys gravitate towards.
-At the same time there is a great deal of shared musical instinct as we’ve grown up together and tend to love the same music.
+At the same time, there is a great deal of shared musical instinct as we’ve grown up together and tend to love the same music.
 Most of the time if there’s a song that I really feel strongly about the guys will respond with just as much enthusiasm but there have been many songs that I didn’t think were all that great that they’ve really responded to.
 That happens with my wife as well.
 She’ll hear a song and respond to it and I’ll be surprised.
 She has a really good ear for music.”

 Are any of those songs on the EP?

 “Yeah, Wasteland was a song that I really liked but I didn’t know if anyone else would respond to it but Greg Archilla really loved it and Richard and Daniel loved it as well.
 It’s just an odd little song, it has some Peter Gabriel and Radiohead in there somewhere.
 The reaction to that song was a little bit of a surprise, but not really with the other ones.
 On Radio Cinematic’s The Future Is Ours, I didn’t really know if it was any good when I wrote it but my wife, the guys in the band and Greg really responded to it and I started playing it live acoustically to feel it out in front of an audience.
 It’s actually become a song that I play acoustically quite a bit when we tour.”